 They are highly interactive and entertaining to watch because of their complex social lives, especially when there are babies about.
-Vervet babies cling to their mothers’ bellies for 4 months, after which they are weaned and encouraged to walk by themselves.
+Vervet babies cling to their mothers’ bellies for four months, after which they are weaned and encouraged to walk by themselves.

 These monkeys make a number of characteristic sounds, ranging from a staccato chuttering sound to chirping and an abrupt bark that seems to mean ‘knock it off’.
 Zoologists say that they have at least 36 different sounds.

 They also communicate with their bodies.
 For example, staring is an aggressive gesture, even more so if eyebrows are raised.
 A youngster’s pout indicates distress.

 Unlike most other primates, vervet monkeys do well in arid areas – just as long as there’s a river or stream nearby, and plenty of acacias.
 They eat acacia gum, flowers, seedpods, leaves and, quite often, the eggs of birds that nest in them.